 You can even display the data on your screen using some specialized software installed on your computer.

-This has many advantages especially for streamers who play on consoles or video and photography professionals using cameras.
+This has many advantages especially for streamers who play on consoles or PC and for video editing professionals.

 Open-Ended X1 Slots

 Some PCIe components are built to work well with the X1 slot.
-However, sometimes you have X4 and above profile peripherals but only a free X1 slot.
+However, sometimes you have X4 and larger profile peripherals but only a free X1 slot.

 If this is the case, you can slot in the larger component into an open-ended X1 slot and it’ll work but much slower because it’s using a single data lane.